jonnydiamond/DatabricksAutomation/README.md

 In the previous section, we interacted with Databricks API from the DevOps Agent.

-But what if we wish to interact with the Databricks environemnt from our local VS Code?
+But what if we wish to interact with the Databricks environment from our local VS Code?
 In order to do this we can use "Databricks Connect".

 Now... enter Docker.
 Why are we using this?
 Configuring the environment set up for Databricks Connect on a Windows machine is a tortuous process, designed to break the will of even the most talented programmer.
-Instead, we will use a Docker Image the builds containerized Linux environment, dealing with all of the environment variables and path dependencies out of the box.
+Instead, we will use a Docker Image which builds a containerized Linux environment within the VS Code Workspace, dealing with all of the environment variables and path dependencies out of the box.

 # Steps